brianburton/path-tool/README.md

 Usage: path-tool [OPTIONS] <COMMAND>

 Commands:
-  print   Print the current PATH one directory per line new     Build a new PATH from directories add     Add directories to front of PATH append  Add directories to back of PATH help    Print this message or the help of the given subcommand(s)
+  print    Print the current PATH one directory per line new      Build a new PATH from directories add      Add directories to front of PATH append   Add directories to back of PATH analyze  Analyze the current PATH help     Print this message or the help of the given subcommand(s)

 Options:
   -e, --env <ENV>  Name of path environment variable [default: PATH]